rubymonsters/ruby-for-beginners/17_methods.md

 always do we care about the output that a method returns.

-Imagine a vending machine where you can chip in some money, press some buttons, and the machine will spin a few gears and wheels and spit out the chocolate bar you were after.
+Imagine a vending machine where you can chip in some money, press some buttons, and the machine will spin a few gears and wheels, and spit out the chocolate bar you were after.

 If the vending machine was a method, then your money, as well as the buttons you press are the input.
 The way the machine internally spins certain mechanics